-Even though Kool-Aid was sold to another company over 50 years ago, Nebraskans still have a lot of pride in this incredibly famous drink being created in their state.
-Named the official soft drink of the state, even though it lacks carbonation, Kool-Aid can be purchased across the state and throughout the US in a variety of flavors.
+Even though Kool-Aid was sold to another company over 50 years ago, Nebraskans still have a lot of pride in this kid-favorite drink being created in their state.
+Named the official soft drink of the state, even though it lacks carbonation, Kool-Aid can be purchased throughout the US in a variety of flavors.
 There’s even a zero-calorie unsweetened lineup (affiliate link).

 Dorothy Lynch Salad Dressing

-Dorothy Lynch dressing is only produced in the small town of Duncan, Nebraska.
+This dressing is only produced in the small town of Duncan, Nebraska.
 And while they distribute throughout the country and state, only select retailers carry it.
-However, you can purchase a bottle or three (affiliate link) from their website or Amazon.
+However, you can purchase a bottle (or three) (affiliate link) from their website or Amazon.

 Rocky Mountain Oysters

 In other states throughout the Midwest as well as in Canada, this dish goes by many names, but in Nebraska, it’s known as Rocky Mountain Oysters.
 However, do not let the name fool you, there are no oysters in this dish.

 Made from bull testicles, there are a variety of ways to prepare Rocky Mountain Oysters.
 In NE, the most popular way involves flattening the meat before tossing it in seasoning and breading.
 Fried until golden brown, the dish is often served with a glaze or a side of cocktail sauce and a lemon wedge.